Fox scores 31, Kings send Timberwolves to 12th straight loss - WHIZ News

+“He’s maybe better as a scorer, I’m better as a playmaker,” Bogdanovic said.
+“Maybe for our team it’s better right now but we still have to figure out how to win on the next level, to have more consistent wins.”

-Bogdanovic scored 23 points, Buddy Hield added 16 and Harrison Barnes had 14 points and seven assists for Sacramento.
+Hield scored 16 points and Harrison Barnes had 14 points and seven assists for Sacramento.

 Karl-Anthony Towns had 22 points, 10 rebounds and six assists to lead six Minnesota players in double figures.
 Shabazz Napier added 17 points and seven assists.